Daniel Chamberlain, Gatineau Park patroller

 To mark National Volunteer Week, we asked a volunteer to talk about his experience.

-Daniel Chamberlain joined our team as a patroller on the snow biking trails in winter 2019-2020.
+Daniel Chamberlain joined our team as a patroller on the snow biking trails.
 His mission?
 To patrol the snow biking trails, provide information and help for users, promote the code of ethics and safety rules, monitor trail conditions, and write patrol reports.

 Q: Why did you decide to join our team of volunteers?